turboboy215/SPC2MID/README.md

 This is a series of programs that convert music from SNES SPC files to MIDI (or tracker format depending on the sound engine).
 Different programs support a different set of games - i.e. those using a different sound engine.

 Currently, the following programs are available:
- * SNESProbe - Probe Software
+ * SNESArc - Arc System Works
  * SNESCapcom - Capcom
  * SNESClimax - Climax/Images Software (IMEDSNES) (converts to MOD)
  * SNESDW - David Whittaker